-But were you aware that the major cardiometabolic diseases – heart disease, stroke, and type 2 diabetes – pose substantial health and economic burdens on society?
+Did you know that major cardiometabolic diseases – heart disease, stroke, and type 2 diabetes – pose substantial health and economic burdens on society?
 To better understand how different dietary components affect the risk of dying from these diseases, a research team led by Dr. Dariush Mozaffarian of Tufts University analyzed data from CDC’s National Health and Nutrition Examination Survey (NHANES) and national disease-specific mortality data.
 The study was supported in part by NIH’s National Heart, Lung, and Blood Institute (NHLBI).
 Results appeared on March 7, 2017, in the Journal of the American Medical Association.

 The study showed that the proportion of deaths associated with sub-optimal diet varied across demographic groups.
 For instance, the proportion was higher among men than women; among blacks and Hispanics compared to whites; and among those with lower education levels.

 “This study establishes the number of cardiometabolic deaths that can be linked to Americans’ eating habits, and the number is large,” explains Dr. David Goff, director of the NHLBI Division of Cardiovascular Sciences.
 “Second, it shows how recent reductions in those deaths relate to improvements in diet, and this relationship is strong.
-There is much work to be done in preventing heart disease, but we also know that better dietary habits can improve our health quickly, and we can act on that knowledge by making and building on small changes that add up over time.”
+There is much to be done in preventing heart disease, but we know that better dietary habits can improve our health quickly.
+We can now act on that knowledge by making and building on small changes that add up over time.

 – Tianna Hicklin, Ph.D.